xdeama/personal-site-hugo/hugo/content/en/consulting/projects/joomla-website-modernization.md

 business-areas:
   - "Commerce"
 ---
-Modernization of a Joomla website focusing on user-friendliness for the staff of a bookstore.
-Involved the design and implementation of the website for the Ulenspiegel bookstore in Fulda and Ravensburg.
+Modernization of a Joomla website focusing on usability for shop staff.
+Covered design and implementation of the website for the Ulenspiegel bookstore in Fulda and Ravensburg.